504 - Student Health & Safety

 5. Serve as a liaison and encourage participation and communication with health service agencies and individuals providing health care;

-6. Provide health consultation, counseling, and instruction to the student, parents/legal guardians, and staff in cooperation and conjunction with the prescriber;
+6. Provide health consultation, counseling, and instruction with the eligible student, the student’s parent, and the staff in cooperation and conjunction with the prescriber;

-7. Maintain a record of special health services including the student’s name, special health services, prescriber or person authorizing, date and time, signature and title of person providing the special health service, and any unusual circumstances in the provision of such services;
+7. Maintain a record of special health services.
+The documentation includes the eligible student’s name, special health services, prescriber or person authorizing, date and time, signature and title of person providing the special health services, and any unusual circumstances in the provision of such services;

-8. Report unusual circumstances to the prescriber, parents/guardians, and school administration;
+8. Report unusual circumstances to the parent, school administration, and prescriber;

-9. Assign, delegate to, instruct, provide technical assistance to, and supervise qualified designated personnel; and
+9. Assign and delegate to, instruct, provide technical assistance, and supervise qualified designated personnel; and

 10. Update knowledge and skills to meet special health service needs.